 When FET day came, once again I felt pretty numb - like it was just a routine appointment.
 I would be remiss to say I didn’t feel moments of panic though.
 I had laser acupuncture scheduled with Dr. Amy Matton scheduled before and after my embryo transfer to help calm my nerves and increase blood flow.

 I highly recommend acupuncture pre and post-transfer!
-The fertility acupuncturists at RMA of CT are amazing, caring, supportive partners to have on transfer day.
+The fertility acupuncturists at Illume Fertility are amazing, caring, supportive partners to have on transfer day.

 Learn more about laser acupuncture:

 I knew exactly what to expect during the transfer.
 This was my fourth one with Dr. Hurwitz, and it was comforting to know the “routine” and have my primary doctor (who I had known for over three years) do the procedure.